IlyesDev14/IlyesDev14/README.md

 - 👋 Hi, I’m @IlyesDev14
 - 🌱 I’m currently learning front-end JS frameworks
-- ⚡ Fun fact: I'm a tech Returner, i've paused my Dev carreer for a certain periode, and now i'm back on my Dev chair...
+- ⚡ Fun fact: I'm a tech Returner, i've paused my Dev career for a certain periode, and now i'm back on my Dev chair...

 <!---
 IlyesDev14/IlyesDev14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.